 It is located inside the skull of the head and is protected by a bony structure in the skull called cranium.
 The three membranes called meninges surround the brain and protect it.
 The space between meninges is filled with a cerebrospinal fluid which helps the brain from mechanical shocks.
 Cranial nerves arise from the brain.

-It is divided into three parts, forebrain, midbrain and hindbrain.
-The forebrain consists mainly of cerebrum, which is the main thinking part of the brain.
-Midbrain doesn’t have any further division and hindbrain consists of pons, cerebellum and medulla.
-The function of hindbrain is to control reflex movements of head, neck and trunk in response to visual and auditory stimuli.
+It is divided into three parts, forebrain, midbrain, and hindbrain.
+The forebrain consists mainly of the cerebrum, which is the main thinking part of the brain.
+Midbrain doesn’t have any further division and hindbrain consists of pons, cerebellum, and medulla.
+The function of the hindbrain is to control reflex movements of head, neck, and trunk in response to visual and auditory stimuli.
 It also controls the reflex movements of the eye muscles.
-This article deals with some interesting facts about the brain, which may be you don’t have studied till now.
+This article deals with some interesting facts about the brain, which maybe you don’t have studied till now.

 Do you know which Human Body Organs can be donated

 3. Amazing is that the brains have shrunk about 9 cubic inches, i.e. 150 cubic centimeters from an average of about 82 cubic inches, i.e. 1350 cm3 according to the University of Wisconsin at Madison paleoanthropologist John Hawks.

 4. During pregnancy, neurons multiply more quickly that is more than 200,000 neurons per minute.